jerryagenyi/naija-news-hub/docs/dev/efficient-scraping-architecture.md

 This efficient scraping architecture is designed to minimize resource usage while maintaining scalability for text-only news scraping.
 Our analysis shows that for scraping up to 5 news sources with text-only content, a standard VPS ($20-25/month) from providers like Hostinger or Ionos, combined with Cloudflare's free tier, offers the most cost-effective solution compared to cloud services like AWS or Google Cloud.

-By implementing the five core principles:
+By implementing the six core principles:

+1. **Centralized agent architecture** with task-specific AI agents
-1. **Scheduled batch processing** instead of continuous scraping
+2. **Scheduled batch processing** instead of continuous scraping
-2. **Intelligent crawling** to only process changed content
+3. **Intelligent crawling** to only process changed content
-3. **Content compression** to minimize storage requirements
+4. **Content compression** to minimize storage requirements
-4. **Data retention policies** to manage growth over time
+5. **Data retention policies** to manage growth over time
-5. **Separation of compute and storage concerns** for flexibility
+6. **Separation of compute and storage concerns** for flexibility

 We can build a highly efficient scraping system that runs well within the resource constraints of a standard VPS while maintaining the ability to scale if requirements change in the future.